 Sanctuary Sussi & Chuma is set on the edge of Mosi-oa-Tunya National Park.
 Here the highly trained safari guides take guests on game drives in custom-built 4 x 4 safari vehicles to experience the land as it was when Livingstone first made his way across the ridge and beheld the smoke that thunders.
 The park has elephant, impala, giraffe, buffalo, hippo, crocodile, zebra in large numbers and an exciting array of birds, including some Southern African specials like Peters Finfoot.
-Guests may also be lucky enough to see a rare sighting of the wild dog that on occasion pass through the park.

 Sanctuary Sussi & Chuma offers guests the opportunity to enjoy a two hour canoeing excursion on the Zambezi River.
 The canoeing trip can either be done in the morning or afternoon, the activity will start from the lodge and can be combined with either a game drive or a boat cruise.
 Canoeing is offered all year but is weather dependent.
 Dry bags will be provided for valuables.
 Minimum age is 15 years.